 6 “Know, therefore, that the Lord your God is not giving you this good land to possess because of your righteousness, for you are a stubborn people.

-This is not a warm, fuzzy passage.
-This is not a passage you would quote when you’re feeling down and your faith is challenged.
+This isn’t a warm, fuzzy passage.
+This isn’t a passage you would quote when you’re feeling down and your faith is challenged.
 It’s a hard thing to hear, yet it still applies to our lives today.

 That should be a hopeful thought, but maybe it’s not.

-I’ve noticed that there is this idea permeating Christians today that before we “got saved”, we were bad, but now we’re not, and all the good stuff God gives us is because we’re so stinking good.
+I’ve noticed that there is this idea permeating Christian thinking today that before we “got saved”, we were bad, but now we’re not, and all the good stuff God gives us is because we’re so stinking good.
 Because we go to church.
 Because we tithe.
 Because of our great faith.

 This passage says the exact opposite, but there is a highly important distinction we need to understand in this passage.

 In Scripture, there’s a GINORMOUS difference between the words “bad” and “wicked”.
 We could use the word “bad” to describe the Israelites, a people who watch God perform some of the greatest miracles of the Bible (I’ll take "Parting the Red Sea” for 1000, please"), and they still turn to worshiping idols on multiple occasions.
 In fact, we could summarize the Old Testament like this:

 God performs miracles.
 God’s people are amazed…until they’re not, and then they sin.
 God condemns the sin.
 They repent & sacrifice.
 God restores them and moves them forward.
 Repeat times 1,000.
 (End of Old Testament)